-Remember: RISE Credit uses an ACH payment system, so funds will be taken from your account regardless of whether or not you can afford it.
+Remember: RISE Credit uses an ACH payment system, so they will take funds from your account regardless of whether you can afford it.
 Food and utilities must always come first.
-APRs for first-time customers can be quite severe and can range anywhere from 124.67% to 363.97%.
+APRs for first-time customers can be severe and range from 124.67% to 363.97%.

 Let’s talk specifics.
 Say you live in Mississippi and take out a loan for $1,250.
 With an APR of 284.22%, your bi-monthly payment will be $150.49 for 23 payments.
 What does that mean?
 In the end, you will have paid $3,461.27 for a $1,250 loan or $2,211.27 more than what you borrowed.

-Even if you can afford to make the payments, can you afford in the long run to be spending that much money on a loan in the long run?
+Even if you can afford to make the payments, can you afford to be spending that much money on a loan in the long run?
 For example, say you make $40K a year.
 Is it worth 5% of what you’d make in a year?

 Of course, installment loans are all about timing.
-When you need money and you don’t have many options, you’ve got to go with whatever keeps your wheels turning.
+When you need money and don’t have many options, you’ve got to go with whatever keeps your wheels turning.
 For many people, RISE Credit has been a lifesaver.

 Yes, they have high interest rates, but out of 993 reviews on eKomi (a feedback company), RISE currently has 95.29% positive feedback.
 Of the remaining 4.71%, only 2.07% were negative.
-Obviously, the company is doing something right to receive such high marks as their customer service maintains good ratings from most review sites.
+So the company is doing something right to receive such high marks as their customer service maintains good ratings from most review sites.

 Review Your Credit Score

-Only you know what you need the loan for, and whether or not it’s time-sensitive.
+Only you know what you need the personal loan for and whether or not it’s time-sensitive.
 Assuming, of course, that the reason you need the loan is a necessity as opposed to a want, see if there is time to improve your credit score before applying.
 Why?
 A lower credit score can dramatically raise your interest rates.

-If there is time, here are a few things you can do to bolster your score:
+If there is time, here are a few things you can do to bolster your credit score: